SohrabRezaei/Global-Crop-Yield-Analysis/README.md

 ## Communication Protocols
 We meet once a week in person and go over details fo the project for upcoming weeks.
 We also communicate regularly via Whatsapp, Slack and do regular Zoom sessions to keep each other informed about the status of our respective aspects of the project.

-Here is a picture of us refueling:
+Here is a picture of us refueling 😋:
 <p align="center">
   <img src="https://github.com/SohrabRezaei/Global-Crop-Yield-Analysis/blob/main/Resources/Visuals/Team_pics/House_on_parlimant.jpeg"
   width="400"